 6. “I have clients who joined me early, and I feel stuck with them at these low levels…even though I wouldn’t work with them today and wouldn’t miss them if they left.”

 Cut the cord.
 You can either let them know that you’ve changed your business and will no longer be able to service them (please find resources for them in advance!) or increase their fee to the market price which will likely result in their exit.
 Beware that some may choose to stay at the higher fee, and if you wouldn’t work with them today, why continue?
 For an excellent example of how to communicate with clients who you no longer want to work with, download Matthew Jarvis’ example that he shared on the Financial Advisor Success podcast.

-How to enact your service and fee changes
+How to enact your advisory service and fee changes

 Once you decide what your service offering(s) and new pricing are, make the changes to your website that reflect what you want to sell moving forward.
 If you’ve only gotten as far as “I know I no longer want to offer this,” take it off your services page on your website.
 Why continue to advertise something you do not enjoy doing?